rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 `getTypeAsync` is undefined at runtime.
 It looks to me like the TS declaration files are not in sync with JavaScript.
 My hypothesis seems to be confirmed by the
 [_add_blank_target `item.body.getTypeAsync`](https://docs.microsoft.com/en-us/javascript/api/outlook/office.body?view=outlook-js-preview#getTypeAsync_callback_) documentation suggesting that this method is available when email is open in compose mode (not when using `Office.MessageRead`).
-(I am using office online and the latest _office.js_ at the time of writing.)
+(I am using office online and the latest _office.js_ as of the time of this writing.)
-_Please message me in git discussions if you think I am misrepresenting it._  My point is that:
+_Please message me in git discussions if you think I am misrepresenting it._

-_It seems like _office.js_ types are off._
+_It seems like _office.js_ types are a little off._

 We should look at the type definition of the _office.js_ [_add_blank_target `Office.context.mailbox.item`](https://docs.microsoft.com/en-us/javascript/api/outlook/office.item?view=outlook-js-preview) a little closer.
 This property is overloaded to be one of the following types (let me call them _facets_):